Tobias Jones (writer): Essays and journalism

-Charity and Community Work
+Charity and community work

 In 2009, Jones co-founded Windsor Hill Wood with his wife.
 Now a registered charity, WHW has been managed by a new family since Jones moved back to Italy in 2017.

 In 2016, Jones and his wife co-founded another charity and woodland community, this time non-residential: Shepton Mallet Community Woodland.

 Teaching

 Jones has taught at various universities.
 Formerly a Visiting Fellow of Creative Non-Fiction at UEA, he was a Royal Literary Fund Fellow at Exeter University for two years.
 He now teaches journalism at Parma University.

-He regularly leads creative writing workshops for the Arvon Foundation, and for a variety of schools, prisons, charities etc. Jones often does gigs at literary and music festivals.
+He leads creative writing workshops for the Arvon Foundation, and for schools, prisons, charities etc.